OsoPanda1/GbanUserBot/README.md

 ##### Trivia
 - The use of the Sibyl System to determine latent criminals with the help of Crime Coefficients is introduced at some point between 2090 and 2100.
 - The first version of the Sibyl System was introduced between 2030 and 2049.
-At this point it is solely a supercomputer which was able to make precise and extensive cymatic scans, so the Employment Aptitude Exam of the Ministry of Health, Labor and Welfare would become more efficient and valid.
-Along with the cymatic scans, the Psycho-Pass measurement is introduced.
+At this point it is solely a supercomputer which was able to make precise and extensive message scans, so the Employment Aptitude Exam of the Ministry of Health, Labor and Welfare would become more efficient and valid.
+Along with the message scans, the Psycho-Pass measurement is introduced.

 - A replacement for the Sibyl System was proposed by the Ministry of Economy called the Panopticon, monitoring the economic and traffic activities of its citizens.
 As Jeremy Bentham designed Panopticon to be a prison to monitor criminals without them knowing that they're in fact being monitored, inmates would always behave as if being monitored.
 Its employment as a trial system to monitor traffic was both met with controversy and failure, thus Sibyl System remained.